 Despite a recent Supreme Court ruling favoring the project, new legal challenges have emerged, particularly a recent court decision in Montana that undermines federal permit authority for waterbody and wetland crossings.
 This legal uncertainty, alongside significant project cost increases—from an estimated $4.5-$5 billion to $8 billion—and timeline delays, has led the companies to conclude that further investment is no longer prudent.

-The Keystone XL Pipeline (Northern Leg)
+The Keystone XL Pipeline (Northern Leg) - The Keystone Pipeline Already Exists

 To add this extra leg to the already existing Keystone pipeline, it would cost roughly $5.4 Billion (in 2014 dollars) or 7.1 billion today.
 While proponents of the pipeline extension say it will create jobs, those opposed say that many of these jobs are temporary, and only 50 new permanent jobs would be created.
 Many also said that the project was in state 4 of completion when Biden revoked the permit, but only 8% of the pipeline had been built.